iotaledger/wasp/documentation/docs/guide/solo/invoking-sc.md

 # Invoking smart contracts

-In this chapter we will describe sending requests to the smart contract as transactions on the Tangle.
-It is so called `on-ledger` requests and can be sent to any chain deployed on the Tangle without accessing Wasp node, just posting transaction to the Tangle.
-The request will find target chain itself.

-The alternative way of sending requests is so-called `off-ledger` requests.
-Its an API call to the Wasp node, which has access to the state of the target chain, an `access node`.
-The `off-ledger` request is not a transaction so no need to confirm it on the Tangle.
-The `off-ledger` requests are much faster.
-We will describe them in a separate chapter.

-The statements
+Invoking a Smart Contract's entry point in Solo looks like the following:

 ```go
   req := solo.NewCallParams("example1", "storeString", "paramString", "Hello, world!").WithIotas(1)
   _, err = chain.PostRequestSync(req, nil)
 ```

-in the example `TestTutorial3` invoke the `storeString` entry point of the `example1` smart contract by posting it as a request.
+In the example `TestTutorial3` we invoke the `storeString` entry point of the `example1` smart contract by posting it as a request.
 The parameter named `paramString` is passed with the string value "Hello, world!".
 The _Solo_ test code itself is separate from the chain where the smart contract is invoked, and is not executed "on-chain".

 `NewCallParams` creates a call object named `req` which wraps all call parameters into a single object.
 This is syntactic sugar just for convenience.